lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

 We study some more methods to get information from lists.
-The function
-`NrMovedPoints` gives the number of moved points of a permutation.

 * finding elements of `G` having no fixed points: